devbeast0121/ecommerce-product-listing/README.md

 3. The code should written in Typescript and should be Type saved.

 4. Create a product listing page that displays the fetched product data in a grid layout.
-Each product card should include:
-    ○ Product image
-    ○ Product name
-    ○ Product description (truncate to 100 characters) ○ Price (formatted with currency)
-    ○ Rating (display using stars or a numerical value)

 5. Implement infinite scroll for the product listing.
 Limit the initial page to display only 10 products, and load more as the user interacts with the page.